Nursing Professional Governance

 - Memorial’s Nursing Services department has five central governance councils and a Coordinating Council, which oversees the activities of the other councils

 - Each unit-type has a Unit-Type Council (UTC) designed to plan, implement, and continuously improve patient outcomes and processes for the specific patient type.

-- Additionally, each unit has a Unit Leadership Team (ULT) (previously the Unit Practice Council) whose role is to plan, implement, and continuously improve the unit’s practice, quality, and competency for their individual patient population.
+- Each unit/service line has a Unit Leadership Team (ULT)/Unit-Type Council (UTC) whose role is to plan, implement, and continuously improve the practice, quality, and competency for their unit/service line patient population.

 In This Section